-The importance of synergy in the above theory lies in the need for stability among the subsystems.
-Dysfunction in an earlier subsystem implies dysfunction in laterdeveloping subsystems.23 For example, the emergence of motor control, requiring proper of the functioning motor subsystem, predisposes the stability of the autonomic subsystem.
-Also, for the maturation of the subsystem, self-regulation harmonious collaboration among all four subsystems is necessary.
+The importance of synergy in the above theory lies in the need for stability among the Dysfunction in an subsystems. earlier subsystem implies dysfunction in laterdeveloping subsystems.
+For example, the emergence of motor control, requiring proper of functioning the motor subsystem, predisposes the stability of the autonomic subsystem.
+Also, for the maturation of the self-regulation subsystem, harmonious collaboration among all four subsystems is necessary.
 If an inappropriate stimulus affects the neonate in one subsystem (e.g. respiratory distress or increased/decreased heart rate), imbalance among the subsystems will be observed. leading to the neonate's disorganization.
-Conversely, if there are plenty of appropriate stimuli, the neonate will turn towards and seek them, resulting in development. organization and Comparatively, preterm neonates in the environment exhibit hospital greater imbalance among the subsystems, resulting in negative interaction with their environment, leading to disorganization and stress manifestations.8 In practical terms, the goal of the Synactive Theory for preterm neonates in the NICU is to stabilize the subsystems, aiming for their organization and self-regulation.
-Application of the theory includes systematic monitoring of preterm neonates' reactions, appropriate and individualized developmental care. environmental adaptation to promote mainly positive stimuli, and close collaboration between therapists, staff, and family.22
+Conversely, if there are plenty of appropriate stimuli, the neonate will turn towards and seek them, resulting in organization and development.
+Comparatively, preterm neonates in the hospital environment exhibit greater imbalance among the subsystems, resulting in negative interaction with their environment, leading to disorganization and stress manifestations.
+In practical terms, the goal of the Synactive Theory for preterm neonates in the NICU is to stabilize the subsystems, aiming for their organization and self-regulation.
+Application of the theory includes systematic monitoring of preterm neonates' reactions, individualized appropriate and developmental care, environmental